aureliengervasi/udacity_data_analist/P7 - Design an A B Test/README.md

 A metric is statistically significant if the confidence interval does not include 0 (that is, you can be confident there was a change), and it is practically significant if the confidence interval does not include the practical significance boundary (that is, you can be confident there is a change that matters to the business.)

->NB: I am using the Bonferroni correction for a total family-wise power test of 5%.

 #### Gross conversion

 This metric must be significantly different between the control group and the experiment group to reject our Null hypothesis.
-We are using the pooled standard error to estimate the 97.5% confidence interval (with the Bonferroni correction).
+We are using the pooled standard error to estimate the 95% confidence interval (no Bonferroni correction).

 Indicator | Value
 ---- | ----
 Pooled standard error | 0.0044
 Observed difference | -0.0206
-Confidence interval | [-0.0304; -0.0108]
+Confidence interval | [-0.0291; -0.0120]
 Statistical significance: | **Yes**
 Practical significance boundary | 0.010
 Practical significance: | **Yes**

 #### Net conversion

-This metric must be **NOT** significantly different between the control group and the experiment group to reject our Null hypothesis.
-Indeed, we don't want our net conversion to change with the new free trial screener.
-As before, we are using here the pooled standard error to estimate the 97.5% confidence interval (with the Bonferroni correction).
+This metric should **NOT** decrease significantly between the control group and the experiment group to reject our Null hypothesis.
+Indeed, we don't want our net conversion to decrease with the new free trial screener.
+As before, we are using here the pooled standard error to estimate the 95% confidence interval (no Bonferroni correction).

 Indicator | Value
 ---- | ----
 Pooled standard error | 0.0034
 Observed difference | -0.0049
-Confidence interval | [-0.0126; 0.0028]
+Confidence interval | [-0.0116; 0.0019]
 Statistical significance: | **No**
 Practical significance boundary | 0.0075
 Practical significance: | **No**

+It is important to underline the fact that the confidence interval is not contained inside the practical significance interval.
+There is a chance that the net conversion drops with the new trial-screener.

 ### Sign test